shaunburdick/homeautomation/presentation.md

   end_slide_shorthand: true
 ---

-# Home Automation and Personal Data
+# Home Automation and Keeping your Data Private

 A presentation on tips and tricks for home automation that protects your personal data and doesn't lock you into an ecosystem